-Ordinary resolution number 10 will request the authority to allot up to an aggregate nominal amount of £305,433 representing approximately 20% of the issued Ordinary share capital as at the date of this Report.
+Ordinary resolution number 9 proposes to renew the Directors' authority to allot additional shares of the Company up to an aggregate nominal amount of £1,213,601 which represents approximately 20% of the issued share capital of the Company.

-The Directors' current intention is to allot shares under any future Albion VCTs Share Offers and the Dividend Reinvestment Schemes.
-The Company currently holds 16,468,548 Ordinary shares in treasury representing 11.3% of the Ordinary share capital in issue as at 31 December 2022.
+The Directors current intention is to allot shares under the Dividend Reinvestment Scheme and any Albion VCTs Share Offers.
+The Company currently holds 79,380,503 treasury shares representing 13.8% of the total Ordinary share capital in issue as at 31 December 2022.

-During the year, Ordinary shares were allotted under the terms of the Dividend Reinvestment Scheme and the Albion VCTs Share Offers as described in note 15.
+During the year, Ordinary shares were allotted under the terms of the Dividend Reinvestment Scheme and the Albion VCTs Share Offers as described in note 14.